nicolaf1/Granular-Flow/README.md

-A small package to solve an hyperbolic system for granular flow
+A small package to solve an hyperbolic system for granular flow.
+This package contains a library that was created starting from the numerical solution of a hyperbolic system of partial differential equations, which includes terms for material erosion-deposition and material friction.